Skip to main content

 ENJOY THE BEST BENEFIT OF YOUR SERVICE!

-Members of the AFRH have the benefit of three prepared meals a day, onsite medical facilities, rehabilitative therapy, recreation services, organized trips, transportation services, entertainment, activities, luxurious amenities, as well as many other privileges for veterans.
-All of the amenities and services are included with your reasonable monthly resident fee which is calculated as a percentage of your income with no deposits, maintenance charges, HOA fees, or long-term contracts.
-You will experience freedom from overwhelming living expenses, home maintenance, and other worries about the future knowing that AFRH will provide a home for you that will always remain within your means regardless of the needs that may develop as you age.
+Living expenses, home maintenance, planning for an uncertain future?
+Let us handle the worry, so you have time to explore the best benefit of your military service.
+All amenities and services are covered by your monthly resident fee which is calculated as a percentage of your monthly income with no deposits, maintenance charges, HOA fees, or long-term contracts.
+You will experience freedom from worries about the future knowing that AFRH will provide a home for you that will always remain within your means regardless of the needs that may develop as you age.

 General Admission Requirements

-All potential residents – including spouses – must be capable of independent living upon admission, have acceptable insurance coverage, meet legal requirements, and be approved by the AFRH medical and admissions review boards to be accepted as a resident of the Armed Forces Retirement Home.
-In order to become a resident of AFRH, you must be able to live independently when initially admitted.
-This means you must be able to care for your daily personal needs, attend a dining facility for meals, navigate the community, handle emergency situations, deal with personal finances, and be self-sufficient when coping with healthcare by keeping appointments, making decisions, managing medications, following treatment plans, etc. Persons who require regular professional assistance with daily tasks, decision making, managing unstable heath conditions, or otherwise will not be admitted unless or until such a time as they are capable of managing without assistance.
+All potential residents – including spouses – must be capable of independent living upon admission, have acceptable insurance coverage, meet legal requirements, and must undergo AFRH medical and admissions review prior to admission as a resident of the Armed Forces Retirement Home.
+Living independently means you are able to care for your daily personal needs, attend a dining facility for meals, navigate the community, handle emergency situations.
+It also means managing your personal finances, keeping appointments, managing medications, following treatment plans, etc. Persons who require regular professional assistance with daily tasks, decision making, ongoing heath conditions, or otherwise should inquire, but may not be eligible for admission.

 Eligibility - Military qualifications